-Barnes, N. (forthcoming 2017: accepted 16 December 2016).
+Barnes, N. (2017).
 Navigating social integration into university on Facebook: Insights from a longitudinal study.
 Student Success Journal.
 8(1).

 Netolicky, D. & Barnes, N. (2017).
 Method as a journey: A narrative dialogic partnership exploring decision making in qualitative educational research.
 International Journal of Research & Method in Education. doi: 10.1080/1743727X.2017.1295938